UdeRox/Benz_NFT/benz_nft_contract/README.md

 # Release changes
-Update package.json with script to compile, run, copy ABI file to frontend compile and deploy the BenzToken.sol smart contract to local node
+Update package.json with script to compile, run, copy ABI file to frontend compile and deploy the BenzToken.sol smart contract to local node Update hardhat.config file to deploy the contract multiple testnets added .env file for the different environments